Night Swim: Proof-of-concept origins

-The film's origins go back to 2014, when Bryce McGuire wrote and directed his low-budget five-minute 2014 short film of the same name in collaboration with his friend Rod Blackhurst, which he filmed in the backyard of musician Michelle Branch.
+The film's origins go back to 2014, when Bryce McGuire wrote and directed his low-budget five-minute short film in collaboration with his friend Rod Blackhurst, which he filmed in the backyard of musician Michelle Branch.
 It starred Megalyn Echikunwoke in the lead role, which would inspire the character of Izzy Waller in the feature version.
 McGuire cited Blumhouse's own films, as well as other films such as Poltergeist (1982), Creature from the Black Lagoon (1954), Jaws (1975), Christine (1983), The Night of the Hunter (1955) and The Abyss (1989) as the film's sources of inspiration.
 He also described the film's story as semi-autobiographical in connection to his childhood and adolescence, saying "Growing up in Florida, surrounded by ocean on three sides, in a climate that can only really be survived by partaking in water ritual, knowing friends who drowned, hurricanes that flooded homes, boating accidents, shark attacks, you come to have a kind of fear and reverence for the water ...
 I saw that movie [Jaws] when I was 10 years old.
 We had a swimming pool at the time, and I remember treading water by myself at night when my younger brother turned the lights out.
 And even though I knew the pool was only 9 feet deep and 18 feet wide, I was certain beyond any doubt that the water was an abyss and something horrible was rising toward me from the depths".
 The short film was released on YouTube on October 12, 2014, and went viral, allowing McGuire to break into the film industry as a screenwriter.
 Judson Scott, executive vice president at Atomic Monster, recommended the short to James Wan, who agreed to purchase the rights for a feature film adaptation.